-A critical piece of our identification strategy is that the Hijra timing of conception is uncorrelated with the determinants of the child's later life outcomes.
-This assumption would be violated if a selected subset of parents are able to time pregnancies in such a way to avoid their overlap with Ramadan.
-Before presenting evidence on this point we may emphasize that Ramadan lasts one month only and therefore avoiding its overlap with pregnancies is not straightforward: pregnancies initiated in 9 out of 12 months of a year will overlap with Ramadan at some stage.
-Moreover, because Ramadan follows a lunar calendar, its exact timing depends on the moon sighting and therefore is not perfectly known in advance.9 Largely for this reason the Hijra calendar is rarely used in planning decisions either at the governmental or household level.
+A critical piece of our identification strategy is that the Hijra timing of conception is uncorrelated with the unobserved determinants of the child's later life outcomes.
+This assumption would be violated if a selected set of parents were able to time pregnancies in such a way as to avoid the pregnancy's overlap with Ramadan.
+Before presenting evidence on this point, we may emphasize that Ramadan lasts one month only and therefore avoiding its overlap with pregnancies is not practically straightforward: pregnancies initiated in 9 out of 12 months of a year will overlap with Ramadan at some stage.
+Moreover, because Ramadan follows a lunar calendar, its exact timing depends on the moon sighting and therefore is not perfectly known in advance.11 Largely for this reason, the Hijra calendar is rarely used in planning decisions either by governments or by households.

 We now formally rule out selection in the Hijra timing of conception using the nationally representative DHS data.
 We begin by looking at the proportion of births by birth month, comparing the Western and Hijra calendars.
 The Western calendar provides a useful benchmark against which we can compare our Hijra results.
 Figure III illustrates these results.
-The birth rate shows clear seasonal pattern in terms of the Western calendar with births in summer outweighing births in winter by a significant margin.
+The birth rate shows a clear seasonal pattern in terms of the Western calendar with births in summer exceeding births in winter by a significant margin.
 In contrast, no such pattern is visible for the Hijra calendar.
-The birth rate is flat over the lunar year: births in each month nearly equal one-twelfth of total births in the year.
+The birth rate is flat over the lunar year: births in each month nearly equal one-twelfth of the total births in the year.
 For these results, we pool the DHS data from all three survey waves.
-Figure A.I shows that running the analysis separately on each survey wave produces similar fertility patterns.
+Figure A.I shows that running the analysis separately on each survey wave produces similar results, showing that fertility patterns have not changed much over time.

-9A lunar month consists of either 29 or 30 days.
+11A lunar month consists of either 29 or 30 days.
 In Pakistan, an official body called Central Ruet-e-Hilal Committee meets on the 29th of every lunar month to announce the sighting of the new moon.
 In case the new moon is not sighted on the 29th, the current lunar month is extended to have 30 days.